charleskoffler/clprolf/README.md

 JUST IMAGINE A WORLD WHERE WE COULD TALK WITH OUR OBJECTS - THE NEED OF PURE OBJECTS Just for dreaming, imagine a world where we could talk with our objects.
 Some people would reply that it already exists with languages like Smalltalk, where you send messages to objects.
 But I said a world where you could talk with objects, no just send a message to an object.
 Talking with simol objects would be so enjoyable and intuitive.
 Speaking to a simu_real_world_obj would be equivalent as speaking to a horse, or a car.
 And talking with a simu_comp_worker would be the same as talking with our computer, as we talk to our buddy.
 By the way, an interface would just be what you can say to an object, what he can understand.
 So a "with_compat" would mean speaking to an object who would understand this vocabulary.
 In this dreamed world, of objects which could understand talking with them, it's vital to have well-designed objects.
 Otherwise, not having pure objects would imply that we could not talk easily with them, or even not at all.
 If you don't know who is the object, you can not talk to him correctly.

+DIFFERENCES WITH SMALLTALK - THE PROGRAMMER'S ROLE
+So Smalltalk messages vision is quite interesting, but much fosters messages.
+With simol, the vision would be rather talking with objects.
+The important point we can notice with messages concept,  is that we need to send messages, or talk with the objects.
+It's the programmer who talks with the objects, and that's here where you can see that it is a program.
+An animal needs the programmer to send a message to eat, or talking to him to eat, for effectively eating.
+He is the conductor of the orchestra.
+So in programming, objects are just puppets, and programmer is the puppeteer.
+So to be an effective puppet master, we need to master the objects, and intuitively talk to them.
+And the memorization of the existing objects, and how you can "talk" to them should be easy.
+So simol is rather related to Simula, because objects are the key point in it.
+The programmer intuitively knows that he has to call methods, and one of the interest of messages might only be to prove that we need well-designed objects.
+That said, it seems more natural to do the actions, like with method calling, for a puppeteer, than to say the object to do them.
+But the computer is the conductor of the orchestra on runtime, he performs the method calls.
+That's why a simu_real_world_obj is a simu_comp_worker too, in a way, at execution time.

+PERFORMANCE OF THE LANGUAGE
+Simol just adds semantic and clarity in java.
+It has no direct impact at all on performances.
+The class roles aims to reduce excessive inheritance, as common oo principles, or easy automatic use of other patterns or best practices.
+The simol's class and interfaces keywords only servs for semantic checkings.
+So this semantic rules adds checks on compilation time, but not at execution time.
+Other keywords of the language are only for the programmer or the compiler, but are not visible on the generated code.
+So the simol executable is quite like a java executable.
+This is the same for the associated java, C#, or PHP frameworks.

 (END OF THE DESCRIPTION OF THE LOSIM LANGUAGE)
 ********************************************************************************